Power & Legacy

 Each year, 8th grade students at Akira Toki Middle School are asked to develop messages that bring awareness to, or suggest change for, the things they are most passionate about.
 After collaborating with their teachers and a team of community-based teaching artists over several weeks, their creative works are presented in an all-school assembly that passes their legacy messages on to the future student population.

-This year, all 8th grade students had a choice to implement ways to express and share their legacy messages with community mentors offering options in stop-motion animation, spoken word, poster design and mural design.
+All 8th grade students had a choice to implement ways to express and share their legacy messages with mentors from the community offering options in stop-motion animation, spoken word, poster design and mural design.

 MURAL & POSTER DESIGN:

-Led by teaching artists, Audifax, Carlee Latimer and Ollie Schaal, these project options walked students through the phases of designing a visual message and allowing each student to create a personalized legacy poster, followed by a group effort on the larger mural design project.
+Led by teaching artists, Audifax, Carlee Latimer and Ollie Schaal, these project options walked students through the phases of designing a visual message and allowing each student to create a personalized legacy poster, followed by a group effort on the larger LOVE IS LEGACY mural design project.

 The mural is first layered with hopeful messages for the future handwritten by all participants and then covered over with the popping design that incorporate the word "love" printed in several languages, which was the theme that rose to the top for all three CORE periods.
-The "LOVE IS LEGACY" mural is one of the long lasting legacy messages this 8th grade class will be leaving with all future Toki students as it permanently mounted to the brick wall outside the LMC.
+This mural is one of the long lasting legacy messages this 8th grade class will be leaving with all future Toki students as it permanently mounted to the brick wall outside the LMC.

 Led by Bubbler Media Instructor, Rob Dz, this project option focused on providing the writing mechanisms and support structures for students to work on the different ways in which they can write and verbalize their message, paying particular attention to how each choice will directly effect the audience's emotional response to the message.